ljk28/MP2/readme.md

 Albeit, this could have been about a more recent history of the city but I decided the fun part to focus on was the medieval era.

-The quiz game is a great way to help in gaging the users learning and capacity to retain information.
+The quiz game is a great way to help in engaging the users learning and capacity to retain information.

+With a focus on local history, users can test their depth of knowledge with an interative feature as start and next buttons.

 ## User Stories
 #### User Story 1